mablhq/selenium-import-examples/java/README.md

 In order to import your Selenium tests it is necessary to:
 1. Use a remote web driver process (e.g. start `chromedriver` or use Selenium Grid).
 1. Modify your test to use a Selenium proxy at `localhost:8889` (see [SeleniumTestWithProxySupport](src/test/java/com/mabl/example/selenium/SeleniumTestWithProxySupport.java)).
-1. Start an import session in the mabl CLI (`mabl tests import...`).
+1. Start an import session in the mabl CLI (`mabl tests import selenium...`).
 1. Run your test (e.g. `./gradlew test`, `mvn test`, etc.).
 1. Save your imported test using the mabl CLI.